QuinnContaldi/ChapterOne/README.md

 "See! this is the perfect place to use an interface!
 We can create a parent gun class and have all the children define their respective fire and reload methods!"*

 That is not a bad idea, in fact I would consider that a correct solution.
-Lets give it a try!
+Let's give it a try!
 We will attempt to write a solution that utilizes the IGun interface where child objects define their own reload and shoot behavior.
 ***